minhlongvuSheridan/Face_Recognition/Tutorials/Model_Explain.md

             conf = int(float(box.conf[0]) * 100)
   ```
   (x1,y1) and (x2,y2) are the top left and bottom right corners of bounding box, respectively.
 Internally they use tensor type so
-  we need to convert them back to integer to use
+  we need to convert them back to integer to use <br/>
+  since we just feed an frame every while loop.
+The results, despite the name, actually has one result but it is in array-like format so we can use for loop
+  to access it
   Step 6: Draw the customized bounding box and labels on the frame before displaying it
   ```python
   side_length = x2 - x1